 A conflict of interest is defined as a situation in which the reviewer can be viewed as being able to benefit personally from the outcome of a review, or in which the reviewer is not able to remain objective for personal reasons.
 If the conflict of interest exists, then the reviewer should decline to review the paper.
-The specific conflicts may be related to following situations:
+The specific conflicts may be related to the following situations:

-You are the author or co-author paper.
+The reviewer is the author or co-author of the paper.

-You are the supervisor, adviser of one of the authors.
+The reviewer is the supervisor, adviser of one of the authors.

 The reviewer’s unpublished work is studying the same issue and used the same research approaches.

 The reviewer recognizes the authors of the paper.